Learn to Square Dance with El Camino Reelers

 Blast Class FAQ

 - What's a "blast" class?

 Typically, new dancers need at least 12 weeks of classes for 2 hours each week to learn the basics of square dancing.
-A "blast" class is an accelerated format where 12 weeks of teaching is compressed into a single weekend of about 12 hours.
+A "blast" class is an accelerated format where 12 weeks of teaching is compressed into a single weekend of about 12 to 16 hours.

 - How hard is a blast class compared to a regular class?

 A blast class isn't any harder than a regular class, it's just more consolidated and held at a faster pace.
 Both classes teach the same calls in the same order.

 - Blast class sounds pretty intense!
 Why would I take this instead of a regular class?